Joint Message Detection and Channel Estimation for Unsourced Random Access in Cell-Free User-Centric Wireless Networks: Message Detection And Channel Estimation for uRA in Cell-Free Systems

-In passing, we note that the function $\ln\Lambda_u(\rv)$ under both hypotheses $\Hc_0$ and $\Hc_1$ is a Hermitian quadratic form of the Gaussian random vector $\rv$.
-Hence, \eqref{P_MD} and \eqref{P_FA} can be computed in closed form or tightly numerically approximated using the method of Laplace inversion and Gauss-Chebyschev quadrature as in \cite{ventura1997impact}.
-Since this aspect may have some interest (e.g., it was not noticed in \cite{Chen2019,bai2022activity}), we believe that it is useful for the readership to present this calculation explicitly in Appendix \ref{laplace-inversion}.
+In passing, we note from \eqref{Qform} that for the fading model in \eqref{channel_u}, i.e., $\hv_u\sim{\Nc}(\matr 0,\matr\Sigma_u)$, $\Lambda_u(\rv)$ is Lipschitz continuous.
+Furthermore, $\ln\Lambda_u(\rv)$ is a Hermitian quadratic form of $\rv$.
+Hence, the probabilities $\mathbb{P}(\Lambda_u(\hv_u+\matr\phi) > \nu_u)$ and $\mathbb{P}(\Lambda_u(\matr\phi) < \nu_u)$} can be computed in closed form or tightly numerically approximated using the method of Laplace inversion and Gauss-Chebyshev quadrature as in \cite{ventura1997impact}.
+As this aspect may be of some interest (e.g. it was not noticed in \cite{Chen2019,bai2022activity}), it might be useful for the reader to present this calculation explicitly in Appendix~\ref{laplace-inversion}. }